pducks32/ecmascript-asyncawait/README.md

 ## Example

 Take the following example, first written using Promises.
-This code chains a set of animations on an element, stopping when there is an exception in an animation, and returning the value produced by the final succesfully executed animation.
+This code chains a set of animations on an element, stopping when there is an exception in an animation, and returning the value produced by the final successfully executed animation.

 ```JavaScript
 function chainAnimationsPromise(elem, animations) {